 Rosemarie’s career in the Catholic Church began as the Director of Youth Ministry at a parish of over 2,500 active families in Los Angeles.
 She was appointed as the Director of the Second General Synod of the Archdiocese of Miami in 2012 and subsequently served as the Director of Youth and Young Adult Ministry and the Director of Evangelization and Parish Life for the Archdiocese.
 Through her role as a Leadership Consultant, she has worked across the country delivering the Good Leaders, Good Shepherds program, facilitating listening sessions and focus teams for diocesan synodal processes, and providing training and individual coaching for pastors and parish leaders.
 She also provides consulting services in the areas of philanthropy and strategic planning to Catholic schools and other entities.

 Rosemarie lives in Atlanta, Georgia with her husband Marc and their son Matthew, who is a college sophomore.
-The family worships at St. Matthew Catholic Church in Tyrone, Georgia.
+The family worships at St. Philip Benizi in Atlanta, GA.
 She enjoys running, traveling, reading, and music and theater of all kinds.
 Rosemarie is fluent in Spanish.